 Depending on the data available in your study, you can choose between several visualization methods:

-t-SNE/ UMAP of gene expression can be view in 2D or 3D, while other plots are set as 2D.
+t-SNE/ UMAP of gene expression can be viewed in 2D or 3D, while other plots are set as 2D.

 You can interact with the plot by zoom in/ zoom out, switch between 2D and 3D, move and rotate the plot and reset it to the original state.

-● Zoom (plus/minus): these buttons help you zoom in and out.
+Zoom (plus/minus): zoom in and out.
 The point size of the scatter plot remains unchanged when zooming.
 Alternatively, you can use your mouse wheel to zoom.

 Users can customize the theme, point size, transparency and color palette of the main plot.